niclan/docker-registry-ops/README.md

 #### webserver.py

-A quite trivial web server in python to answer the `/_health` calls from kubernetes (NOTE to self: Remember to make a meaningful health check)
+A quite trivial web server in python to answer the `/_health` calls from kubernetes.

-Also serve the images.json file to outside agents so they can merge the file from multiple clusters and run `registry-evictor.py` to lighten the docker-registry storage needs.

-Also provide a endpoint for a nagios (or similar) checker to call and get the results of the registry-checker.
+`/_nagios_check_registry` is for nagios (or similar) checker to call and get the results of the registry-checker.
 Which was the main idea anyway.
 We've seen that docker images go missing over time so we need to keep an eye on that.
+The endpoint returns a multi-line description of what the issues are, if you click on the check in nagios all the lines will be shown.

+`/_images.json`, `/_report.csv` and `/_report.json` enables inspection
+of the reports that goes into the check.

 ## Deploying to kubernetes